Grand Theft Auto: Episodes from Liberty City

 “(i5-750, 760 GTX, Windows 8.1) The only thing this game will do is nag you about socializing and then load up advertisements for other games.”

-Reviews indicate that while some players appreciate the storytelling, voice acting, and character design in the game, there is a consensus that the character development, particularly for Bulgarin, is insufficient and lacks depth.
+Reviews indicate that while "The Ballad of Gay Tony" excels in storytelling, voice acting, and character design, the character development, particularly for Bulgarin, is perceived as lacking depth and complexity.

 “I think that Bulgarin's character development was lacking components.”